Join the RHS today and support our charitable work

-In light infestations damaged leaves can be pruned.
+In light infestations damaged leaves can be pruned out.

 Pesticides for gardeners (Adobe Acrobat pdf document outlining pesticides available to gardeners)

-Originating from New Zealand, pittosporum sucker became established in south west England in 1993 and is has now spread throughout southern England, is established in parts of Scotland and also occurs in the republic of Ireland.
+Originating from New Zealand, pittosporum sucker became established in south west England in 1993 and is has now spread throughout southern England, is established in parts of Scotland and also occurs in Ireland.

 The whitish green nymphs are extremely flat and, almost scale-like in appearance.
 The yellowish green adult insects have two pairs of wings which are held in a roof-like fashion over the insect’s abdomen when at rest and are usually 3-4mm long.
 There are several generations during the summer with most damage occurring when new growth is developing.